Toronto Family Vacation Itinerary

 Go on a ghost tour in the Distillery District

 Relax in the car-free charm of The Distillery Historic District this evening.
 Enjoy a leisurely meal and glass of wine after your busy day.

 Then enjoy a post-dinner stroll on cobblestone streets amid dozens of heritage buildings housing art galleries, artisan boutiques and stylish retail spaces.

 Perhaps you’re ready for a tour of the district by lantern light with The Haunted Walk of Toronto, which entertains with tales of the city’s darker history.

-A visit to the Museum of Illusions will give you a morning like no other, as you have your perceptions challenged by 80+ intriguing visual, sensual and educational illusions.
+A visit to the Museum of Illusions will give you a morning like no other, as you have your perceptions challenged by 80+ intriguing visual, sensual, and educational illusions.

-Spread across 65,000 square feet is the greatest collection of hockey artifacts in the world, plus interactive experiences, a replica NHL dressing room and every hockey fan’s dream, hands-on access to THE Stanley Cup.
+Spread across 65,000 square feet is the world’s greatest collection of hockey artifacts, interactive experiences, a replica NHL dressing room, and every hockey fan’s dream, hands-on access to THE Stanley Cup.

-If you time it right, you can have your choice of Blue Jays baseball, Maple Leaf hockey, Raptors basketball and FC soccer all in one day!
-The Argos, Marlies and Rock all bring the action too.
+If you time it right, you can have your choice of Blue Jays baseball, Maple Leaf hockey, Raptors basketball, and FC soccer all in one day!
+The Argos, Marlies, and Rock all bring the action too.